learning-at-home/hivemind/docs/user/moe.md

 # Mixture-of-Experts

 This tutorial covers the basics of Decentralized Mixture-of-Experts (DMoE).
-From the infrastructure standpoint, DMoE consists of two parts: experts hosted on peer devices, and a gating/routing function that assigns input to one of these experts.
+From the infrastructure standpoint, DMoE consists of two parts: experts hosted on peer devices, and client-side modules to access those experts.

 ## Host experts with a server